How to make Shopska salata – a classic cucumber tomato salad with onions and feta cheese.

 - Dill.
 Fresh dill typically goes really well with cucumbers and here lends its unique flavor to all the other ingredients.

 - Neutral cooking oil.
 Sunflower oil (traditional) or vegetable oil because their flavor is neutral.
+Olive oil is a great alternative.

 - Salt.
 To taste, adjust based on how salty the feta cheese is.